squaredtechnologies/vizly-notebook/README.md

 [Vizly Notebook](https://www.vizly.fyi/thread) is a Jupyter alternative that integrates an AI copilot into your Jupyter Notebook editing experience.

-Best of all, Thread runs locally and can be used for free with [Ollama](https://github.com/ollama/ollama) or your own API key.
+Best of all, Vizly Notebook runs locally and can be used for free with [Ollama](https://github.com/ollama/ollama) or your own API key.
 To start:

 ```
 pip install vizly-notebook